Department of Health

 What are we doing?

-The 2020-21 Victorian State Budget invested in programs to increase the number of workers in the system and further develop educational and training pathways and recruitment strategies.
-The 2021-22 Victorian State Budget invested $206.3 million to build workforce growth, training and capability.
+In response to the Royal Commission’s interim report, the Victorian Government invested in programs to increase the number of workers in the system and further develop educational and training pathways and recruitment strategies.
+This was followed by further $206.3 million investment in the 2021-22 Victorian State Budget to build workforce growth, training and capability.

 Initiatives include: